What Causes Fibroids?

 This is the never-ending question (or debate).
-Some people claim it is one thing or the other, but the truth is, there are a bunch of factors.
+Some people claim it is one thing or the other, but the truth is, there are many possible factors.

 Big Factors

 ✨Estrogen excess (or dominance).
-We do know this is a huge factor when it comes to fibroids.
-When there’s too much estrogen circulating in our body without enough progesterone to balance it out, or our body favors the 4-OH or 16-OH pathways in metabolizing estrogen, it is a feeding ground for fibroids.
+We do know this hormone levels are a huge factor when it comes to fibroids.
+When there’s too much estrogen circulating in our body without enough progesterone to balance it out, or our body favors the 4-OH or 16-OH pathways in metabolizing estrogen, it is a feeding ground for large fibroids.
+High estrogen levels are often a big part of the heavy periods and heavy bleeding we see with fibroids.

 ✨Liver issues.
 This is a huge factor, which connects directly to excess estrogen.
 How your liver is metabolizing (or “detoxing”) estrogen is just as – or maybe more – important than estrogen in and of itself.